 - Wi-Fi networks, passwords, saved hotspots, and all your Bluetooth pairings.

 - Personalized settings for Location, Privacy, Screen Time, Accessibility, Wallpaper, Sounds, Display & Brightness, Background App Refresh, Date & Time, etc.

 - Any words you added to your iPhone dictionary.

 - All Apple Pay cards.

 Typically, setting up Apple Pay should be easy, but sometimes, users experience the “could not set up Apple Pay” error message.

-Some users realized they were receiving the error message while attempting to set up Apple Cash.
-While you only need to be 13 years old to use Apple Pay, you need to be at least 18 years or older to use Apple Cash.
+Some users realized they received the error message while attempting to set up Apple Cash.
+While you only need to be 13 years old to use Apple Pay, you must be at least 18 years or older to use Apple Cash.

 Have you encountered this issue?
 Let us know what solution worked for you.